C/C++ Tooling

 .

-Do note this will fail if your code references any WASI APIs that must be imported.
-This requires an additional step as the WASI SDK still references wasi_snapshot_preview1
+Using WASI interfaces requires an additional step as the WASI SDK still references wasi_snapshot_preview1

 APIs that are not compatible directly with components.